-- -The first day a person started experiencing symptoms of COVID and then tests positive for COVID or - -The day an asymptomatic person tests positive for COVID. - -The first day a person started experiencing symptoms of COVID and then tests positive for COVID or - -The day an asymptomatic person test positive for COVID. - Followed by an additional 5-days of consistently wearing a well-fitted mask while at day program.
+-The day an asymptomatic person tests positive for COVID. -The day an asymptomatic person test positive for COVID.
+Followed by an additional 5-days of consistently wearing a well-fitted mask while at day program.

 Additional Criteria to Be Considered: